 As an additional bonus, all the scenes that contribute to a map are also sorted according to their cloud coverage value, when available.
 This results in mosaicked maps that are not only practical but also nice to look at (also on mobile devices!):

-Map enthusiasts might have noticed the terrain background map, which is taken from our EOX :: Maps project.
+Map enthusiasts might have noticed the terrain background map, which is taken from our EOX :: Maps (opens new window) project.

 Both Static Map and Simple Online Catalogue developments are part of the Payload Data Ground Segment (PDGS) Evolution programme of the European Space Agency for Earth Observation satellite missions, that aims to improve its overall PDGS capabilities and to allow the storage and dissemination of legacy missions as well as new and upcoming missions such as Sentinel-2.
 The role of SO-Cat and SM-Cat is to provide a lightweight catalogue service for visual exploration and metadata dissemination.

-There are already several instances of SM-Cat in operational use.
+There are already (opens new window) several (opens new window) instances (opens new window) of SM-Cat in operational use.
 I hope that I could give you a good overview of the Static Map functionality of our new software!
 Stay tuned for part 2: the Simple Online Catalogue!